KannonZenetism/zenetism-field-physics/zenetism/MPX-provisional-synphasic-analysis.md

-## MPX Entry 005 — Provisional Analysis of the Synphasic Function
+## MPX: Provisional Analysis of the Synphasic Function
-Filename: `zenetism-mpx005-synphasic-function-verification.md`
+Filename: `MPX-provisional-synphasic-analysis.md`
 Status: ⚠️ Under Review — NOT Approved for Use Without Author Consent
 Date: 2025-09-08